akridge/Valheim-Free-Game-Server-Setup-Using-Oracle-Cloud/README.md

 ![valheim_oracle](docs/oracle_free_tier.png)
 - Its a free trial and a free account too.
-- You won't be charged and can still use everal free services after the trail.
+- You won't be charged and can still use the free services after the trial.
 - Plus they nicely label all the free stuff.
 - In this we will use 1 of the 2 free virtual machines.